Chicago Botanic Garden: Conservation

-The Chicago Botanic Garden opened the Daniel F. and Ada L. Rice Plant Conservation Science Center, located at the south end of the garden, to the public on September 23, 2009.
-In September 2010, the Plant Science Center earned a Gold LEED (Leadership in Energy and Environmental Design) rating from the U.S. Green Building Council for its sustainable design.
+The Chicago Botanic Garden opened the Daniel F. and Ada L. Rice Plant Conservation Science Center on its ground on September 23, 2009.
+In September 2010, the Plant Conservation Science Center earned a Gold LEED (Leadership in Energy and Environmental Design) rating from the U.S. Green Building Council for its sustainable design.
+The building features a green roof garden.

-The Chicago Botanic Garden conserves rare plant species, and works with regional, national and international organizations on behalf of plant conservation.
+Scientists working at the Chicago Botanic Garden contribute to rare plant species conservation research and are active in regional, national and international organizations that promote plant conservation.
 The garden is a partner in the Seeds of Success project, a branch of the Millennium Seed Bank Partnership managed by the Royal Botanic Gardens, Kew.
 The goal is to collect 10,000 seeds from each of 1,500 native species of the Midwest for conservation and restoration efforts.
-The garden is also a partner in the Plants of Concern initiative to monitor rare species in Northeastern Illinois.
+The garden also leads the Plants of Concern initiative to monitor rare species in northeastern and southern Illinois.

-The garden is a member of Chicago Wilderness, a consortium of 200 local institutions dedicated to preserving and restoring Chicago's natural areas, as well as the Center for Plant Conservation, a group of 30 other botanic gardens and arboreta committed to conserving rare plants from their regions.

-Education

-Degree programs offered at the School of the Chicago Botanic Garden:

-L.E.A.P.
-Ph.D.
-Program – Landscapes, Ecological and Anthropogenic Processes (LEAP) is a Ph.D. program offered by the University of Illinois at Chicago in partnership with the Chicago Botanic Garden.